Nullcorps/fluxcam-pi/README.md

 # fluxcam-pi
 This is a super basic, free, privacy-focussed camming/chat setup for raspberry pi using RPi camera.
 Should work on all devices: pc/mac/tablet/phone

+**PLEASE NOTE: I've only just shoved this up onto github, it's not yet anywhere near ready for simple deployment yet, don't expect to just clone and it to work.
+This is very much early days/WIP**

 # Intro:
 Whilst camgirls mostly chat on paid sites where calls are charged per minute, there are also free sites which let you host a room and chat people without the pay-per-minute thing.
 The problem with both of these setups is that you're always on someone else's platform, always monitored and always subject to their rules and terms-of-service.